stjudecloud/university/docs/genomics-platform/workflow-guides/warden/index.md

 !!!example Guidelines

-* The sample name should be unique and should only contain letters, numbers, underscores and periods.
+* The sample name should be unique and should only contain letters, numbers, and underscores.
+They should start with a letter.
+WARDEN will attempt to correct malformed names.
 * The condition/phenotype column associates similar samples together.
-The values should contain only letters, numbers, underscores, and periods.
+The values should contain only letters, numbers, and underscores.
+They should start with a letter.
+WARDEN will attempt to correct malformed names.
 * If using WARDEN (FastQ):
   * The third column should contain forward reads (e.g. `*.R1.fastq.gz` or `*_1.fastq.gz`).
   * The fourth column will contain reads in reverse orientation to the FastQ in column three (e.g. `*.R2.fastq.gz` or `*_2.fastq.gz`).